falcosecurity/falco-website/content/en/docs/getting-started/running.md

 {{% pageinfo color="primary" %}}

-Are you looking for userpace instrumentation?
+Are you looking for userspace instrumentation?
 Please see [this page](/docs/event-sources/drivers/).

 {{% /pageinfo %}}